 Preventing corruption and bribery is a key element of Rapala Group's corporate responsibility due to the international nature of operations and operating in different cultural areas.
 Different cultures and practices globally create a risk for corruption and bribery which the Group needs to monitor.
-To minimize these risks the Group has created a new anti-corruption and bribery policy during 2017 which will be implemented in early 2018.
+To minimize these risks the Group created a new anti-corruption and bribery policy which was implemented in early 2018.